Is my child eligible to receive the vaccine?

 Can an immunocompromised child get vaccinated?

 Children who are immunocompromised should get vaccinated.
-Their immune systems may not generate as strong a protective response as a non-immunocompromised person, but they will likely receive some protection and benefit from the vaccine.
+Please see our vaccination chart for guidelines for primary doses and boosters.
+While their immune systems may not generate as strong a protective response as a non-immunocompromised person, but they will likely receive some protection and benefit from the vaccine.
 It’s also important that people around them get vaccinated to “cocoon” or protect them from COVID-19 transmission.

 Will the vaccine cause myocarditis in children?